yuehaowong/devOpsDemo/README-DOCKER.md

                 - In our first element, we'll want to mount the current directory on our host machine to the `/usr/src/app` directory in the container.
 This will allow the webpack-dev-server running in the container to watch for code changes in our file system outside the container.
 This is great because now we have live reloading and HMR.

-                   However, it's important to note that by virtue of mounting our current directory here (which does not include the files in node_modules), we are effectively overwriting the node_modules from our mm-dependencies image (that we populated in the image by running npm install) with an empty directory in our container.
+                   However, it's important to note that by virtue of mounting our current directory here (which does not include the files in node_modules), we are effectively overwriting the node_modules from our mm-dev image (that we populated in the image by running npm install) with an empty directory in our container.
 So, in order to preserve our node modules, we'll mount a [named volume](https://nickjanetakis.com/blog/docker-tip-28-named-volumes-vs-path-based-volumes) in the next element.

                    The main difference between a named volume and a path based volume (as we used in our first element) is that Docker handles the question of *where* to create named volumes in your host filesystem.
 If you just need the data to persist and don't care necessarily *where* it persists, use a named volume.
 (You'll just need to include the named volume under the top level `volumes` key, which we'll do below)